Cherreads

 Bruk!

-"Hey you, Tono!
-Why didn't you tell me there was an easy way to kill this bastard!"
+"Hey, you, Tono!
+Why didn't you tell me there was an easy way to kill this bastard?"

-"Sighhhh...
+"Sigh...
 You're the one who wasn't listening."

 I just realized that Tono had been shouting something while I was charging at the squirrel.

-"Alright, now for my payback."
+"All right, now for my payback."

 Gruuuuukkkk.

-"I'm okay...
+"I'm okay.
 Gwenchana," I said, giving a thumbs-up with a trembling hand.

-"Ahhh...
-Okay.
-I can't wait to eat until I'm full!
-Mwehehehehh!"
+"Okay, I can't wait to eat until I'm full!
+Mwehehehe!"

 "Ah, it's nothing.
 I just feel like we're being watched."

-"WHAAAAAT!!!
+"What the hell is this?
 You must have stolen these!"

 "What did you say?
-Don't mess with us, or I'll take your core too!"
+Don't mess with us or I'll take your core too!"

 Plak!